 The epidemic of empty stomachs has unleashed a new wave of hunger-motivated crimes.
 The rise of these crimes has been tracked by NGOs such as the Venezuelan Observatory of Violence.
 In a country where virtually all crimes go unpunished and money is worth less than the paper it is printed on crime becomes a viable solution to hunger.

 Fathers go out at night to steal motorcycles.
 Gangsters recruit youngsters by paying them in food.
 Crime and insecurity is on the rise.
 Robberies and kidnappings have become a major industry.
-The direct consequences are suffered on the streets: 1.331 people were killed in Caracas within 12 months, and 73 Venezuelans die a violent death every day.
+The direct consequences are suffered on the streets: 1.368 people were killed in Caracas in 2018, according to Monitor de Victimas.

 © Ignacio Marin